 The person who first thinks you need help MUST try to help you himself.
 If he can't, then he can ask other people.
-Your family will also be involved.
+You and your family will also be involved.
 Everyone has to write down what they're going to do in a Child's Plan.
 You will have your own copy of this.